 - Driveways – A parked car is not allowed to block a driveway.

-There’s a bunch of talk about Alternate Side Parking in NYC.
 This may be old news to you if you have lived in big cities with lots of one-way streets – but let’s just err on the side of caution and assume everyone is like me… and comes from a town where you can literally park anywhere, all the time, no rules needed.

-Okay, so according to NYC.gov, alternate side parking is regulations, which dictate which side of the street you can park on given any day to allow for street cleaning.
+Okay, so according to NYC.gov, alternate side parking regulations dictate which side of the street you can park on given any day to allow for street cleaning.
 “Most alternate side parking signs are clearly marked with signs featuring a “P” crossed by a broom.
 Some areas have three-hour restrictions (e.g. 8 am to 11 am) but times vary considerably.
 The City suspends alternate side parking rules on the legal and religious holidays, and makes emergency suspensions because of severe weather or other emergencies.
 Some metered parking zones have alternate side parking rules.
 When alternate side parking is suspended for a holiday or other reason, the parking meters remain in effect.”

-TWITTER FRIENDS: You can also follow @NYCASP on Twitter and get daily updates for when ASP is/is not in effect.
+Follow @NYCASP on Twitter and get daily updates for when ASP is/is not in effect.

 Needless to say, READ the signs – they are posted everywhere.
 If you don’t see one directly beside you, take a look 20-30ft ahead or behind you so you can ensure you are parked in a safe spot.